meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 9
 ---
+What command does Terraform require the first time you run it within a configuration directory?

+- A. terraform import
+- B. terraform init
+- C. terraform plan
+- D. terraform workspace

 > [!done]- Answer
->
+> B

 ## Question 10
 ---
 You have deployed a new webapp with a public IP address on a cloud provider.
-However, you did not create any outputs for your code.What is the best method to quickly find the IP address of the resource you deployed?
+However, you did not create any outputs for your code.
+What is the best method to quickly find the IP address of the resource you deployed?

 - A. Run terraform output ip_address to view the result
 - B. In a new folder, use the terraform_remote_state data source to load in the state file, then write an output for each resource that you find the state file